Logos and vehicles from new EV brands preparing to enter the Canadian market

 Let me give you a number that puts everything in perspective: BYD sold over 3 million electric vehicles in 2025.
 That's more than Tesla.
 More than any other automaker on Earth.
 BYD is the world's largest EV manufacturer, and most Canadians have never heard of them.

-That anonymity is temporary.
+That anonymity may be temporary.

 Who BYD Actually Is